siraben/zkeme80/docs/forth-compression.md

 It prints source, token-stream, and LZSS payload sizes for each stage, followed by totals including archive framing and the dictionary.
-On the current source set and a 4 KiB window, 29,584 source bytes become 13,504 bytes of separately compressed token payloads or a 16,950-byte complete archive.
-The complete archive includes a 403-word, 3,257-byte dictionary and stage metadata.
-Direct raw-byte LZSS remains smaller at about 13.0 KiB; the token archive trades that space for explicit lexical boundaries and dictionary references that a future token input path can consume.
+On the current source set and a 4 KiB window, 29,101 source bytes become 12,716 bytes of separately compressed token payloads or a 16,403-byte complete archive.
+The complete archive includes a 432-word, 3,498-byte dictionary and stage metadata.
+Direct raw-byte LZSS remains smaller at 12,365 bytes; the token archive trades that space for explicit lexical boundaries and dictionary references that a future token input path can consume.
 These figures are measurements, not a proposed flash layout.